Collection overview and statistics

 The Raymond H. Fogler Library,on the Orono campus of the University of Maine, is the largest library in Maine.
 The collection includes:

-These statistics were updated February 21, 2019 with data drawn from Fogler Library responses to the latest ACRL (Association of College & Research Libraries) survey for FY18, and internal FY18 records.
-The statistics listed here will be updated again in spring 2020.
+These statistics were updated June 2, 2020 with data drawn from Fogler Library responses to the latest ACRL (Association of College & Research Libraries) survey for FY19.
+The statistics listed here will be updated again in spring 2021.